Meghana430/Understanding-the-Impact-of-Ozempic-on-Obese-and-Hypertensive-Patients/README.md

 # Understanding the Impact of Ozempic on Obese and Hypertensive Patients

 ## 📅 Project Details
-- **Objective:** Explore the effects of Ozempic on obese and hypertensive patients aged between 40-75, with a focus on addressing endogeneity to estimate the treatment effect accurately.
+- **Objective:** Explore the effects of Ozempic on obese and hypertensive patients aged between 40-75, with a focus on addressing endogeneity to estimate the treatment effect accurately

 ## 📚 Data Description
 The project utilizes two main datasets: